|Principal Writer:||Barry Shatzman|

 ObamaCare provides previously unattainable protections

-It continues the nation's basic model for health care that, for most Americans, for-profit insurance companies pay for a portion of our health care using money we pay to them as premiums.
+ObamaCare continues the nation's basic model for health care in that insurance companies pay for a portion of our health care using money we pay to them as premiums.

-ObamaCare added several tangible protections to Americans that did not exist before.
+ObamaCare added several tangible protections that did not exist before.
 These protections include...

 How would the law be affected?